mitahantahankintunkis/json-fuzzer/README.md

 ## Goals and contributions
 The main goal of the thesis is to document discrepancies between parsing results that may lead to vulnerabilities.
 These results will be compiled into a compatibility matrix showing which parsers should not be used together.
 An example of this matrix can be found in [Preliminary results](#preliminary-results).

-A secondary goal is to search for vulnerabilities in individual parsers, although no results are guaranteed for this.
+Secondary goal of the thesis is to search for vulnerabilities in JSON parsers and other open source projects, although no major results are guaranteed for this.
+Examples of potential vulnerabilities can be found at [/poc/proxy_rate_limiting_bypass/](./poc/proxy_rate_limiting_bypass/) and [/poc/API_gateway_schema_bypass/](./poc/API_gateway_schema_bypass/).

 The aim is to test at least 40 parsers across 7 to 10 languages which will be selected from [json.org](https://json.org) and GitHub based on their popularity.
 The research may also be expanded to include JSON parsers in SQL database engines such as SQLite and PostgreSQL.

 ## Methodology
 The thesis will focus on testing how parsers handle different character encodings and duplicate keys in JSON objects.
 Research will be conducted using a custom fuzzing solution, which mutates different test cases selected from test suites of popular parsers and edge cases identified by the JSON specification\[5].
 These mutated test cases will be parsed with different parsers, whose results and execution times are stored for future analyzing.

+Using the results gained from the fuzzer, open source projects are manually investigated for potential vulnerabilities stemming from JSON parsing.

 ## Schedule